sukumarAML/CPlusplus-Programs/ExceptionHandling/readme.md

 When an exception is thrown, you can catch it using a try block and handle it with a corresponding catch block.
 In this example, we catch MyException and print its error message using the what() method.

 User-defined exceptions are helpful for providing meaningful error messages and handling specific error scenarios in your code.
 You can create multiple custom exception classes to represent different types of errors, which allows for better organization and readability in your exception handling.

-This brings us to the end of the blog on Exception Handling in C++.
-Hope this helps you to up-skill your C++ skills.
-To learn more about programming and other related concepts, check out the courses on Great Learning Academy.

-Also, if you are preparing for Interviews, check out these Interview Questions for C++ to ace it like a pro

-Seize the opportunities that await you through our dynamic range of free courses.
-Whether you're interested in Cybersecurity, Management, Cloud Computing, IT, or Software, we offer a broad spectrum of industry-specific domains.
-Gain the essential skills and expertise to thrive in your chosen field and unleash your full potential.